zachtjohnson01/bamazon/README.md

 ## Acknowledgments

-* Made as a part of the Northwestern Fall 2017 Coding Program
+* Made as a part of the Northwestern University Fall 2017 Coding Program